Swallowed Petrol or Diesel? Here’s What You Need to Know

 If one accidentally swallows a small (think mouthful) amount of petrol, it goes into the stomach where, with time, the effect wears out of your system with no serious harm.

-Trying to get someone to vomit is a useful step if you suspect they have swallowed a poisonous substance
+Trying to get someone to vomit is useful if you suspect they have swallowed a poisonous substance.

 However, by making a person vomit petrol, there is a high risk of the liquid passing into the lungs where more SEVERE damage can happen – with just a small amount of petrol.